The wedding games at swedish weddings – the photographer’s best tips for fun times at the reception!

 CLOTHESPIN GAME

-A fun game where your toastmistress/toastmaster or wedding coordinator hands out clothespins for guests to secretly clip onto the couple without them noticing.
-It can get really entertaining, especially when guests go all in and secretly clip clothespins on each other as well.
+A fun game where your toastmadame/toastmaster or wedding coordinator hands out clothespins for the guests to secretly clip onto the wedding couple without them noticing.
+It can get really entertaining especially when guests go all in and secretly clip clothespins on each other as well.

-In this game, secret notes with various tasks are placed under the guests’ chairs – tasks can range from shouting “Hear, hear!” after every speech to giving a high five every time the guest’s name is mentioned.
-This can be very fun, but it is one of those wedding games where the toastmistress/toastmaster really needs to be sensitive and know where to draw the line.
-They need to remember that not everyone is comfortable performing all sorts of tasks.
+In this game secret notes with various tasks are placed under the guests’ chairs – the tasks can range from shouting “Hear, hear!” after every speech to giving a high five every time the guest’s name is mentioned.
+This can be very fun for both the couple and the guests but it is one of those wedding games where the toastmadame/toastmaster really needs to be sensitive and know where to draw the line.
+They need to remember that not everyone is comfortable performing all sorts of tasks so they should not push guests that don´t want to play the game.
 It’s crucial to have respect and ensure that guests do not feel forced to participate. ♥

 RAFFLE FOR THE GUESTS

 This can be a fun surprise for your wedding guests!
 Create a quiz with questions about the couple and their history – the table with the most correct answers wins.
-You can give homemade gift certificates for activities you’ll do together with the winners or something more tangible like mugs with a picture of the couple.
+For example you can give some homemade gift certificates for activities you’ll do together with the winners or something more tangible like funny mugs with a picture of the couple.
 This can be done during the wedding dinner or as a quiz during mingling – it’s especially fun if the tasks include various pictures of the couple over the years.

 Fotograf Tove Lundquist